YJwong325/leetcode-solutions/easy/704_binary_search.md

 \quad \text{Target = 57}
 $$

 This creates 2 distinct sections that contain a sequence of numbers.
 The right section will always be larger than all elements in the left section.
+The element pointed to by `mid` is compared to the target, and if it is equal, `mid` is returned.

-To determine which section the target number might fall into, we compare the number pointed to by the mid pointer to the target.
-If the target is larger, the target would belong in the right section.
+Otherwise, we need to determine which section the target number might fall into.
+If the target is larger than the element at `mid`, the target would belong in the right section.
 Otherwise, the target would reside in the left section.

 Since `57 > 41`, the target belongs to the right section and the left pointer is moved to update the search area.